Serbia country profile

 1878 - Serbian independence recognised by international treaties.

-1918 - Kingdom of Serbs, Croats and Slovenes formed after World War I.
+1918 - Kingdom of Serbs, Croats and Slovenes - later Yugoslavia - formed after World War I.

-1929 - Kingdom of Serbs, Croats and Slovenes renamed Kingdom of Yugoslavia.

 1945 - Together with Slovenia, Macedonia, Croatia, Bosnia and Montenegro, Serbia becomes one of republics in new Socialist Federal Republic of Yugoslavia under Josip Broz Tito.